py-why/causal-learn/docs/source/index.rst

 .. note::

    This project is under active development.
+For source code, please kindly refer to our `GitHub Repository <https://github.com/cmu-phil/causal-learn>`_.

 Contents
 ========